SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 <a name="bugs"></a>
 ## Bug reports

+A bug is a _demonstrable problem_ that is caused by the code in the repository.
+Good bug reports are extremely helpful - thank you!

+Please use bug report template provided: [Bug Report Template](ISSUE_TEMPLATE/bug_report.md )

 Guidelines for bug reports:

 1. **Use the GitHub issue search** &mdash; check if the issue has already been